Kellen Winslow II: Cleveland Browns

-Winslow was drafted by the Cleveland Browns with the sixth pick in the first round of the 2004 NFL Draft, making him the highest-selected tight end in more than 30 years.
+Winslow was drafted by the Cleveland Browns with the sixth pick in the first round of the 2004 NFL draft, making him the highest-selected tight end in more than 30 years.
 Cleveland head coach Butch Davis was also the coach who recruited Winslow to the University of Miami before leaving for the NFL prior to ever coaching Winslow in college.

-Winslow would eventually choose sports agents Carl and Kevin Poston of Professional Sports Planning Inc. (PSP) to represent him at the negotiating table.
-The Poston brothers - whose clients at the time also included Orlando Pace and Charles Woodson - seemed an odd choice.
-Although respected in many circles for their ability to secure hefty contracts for their clients, the pair had developed difficult working relationships with several teams, league executives, and the NFL Players' Association.
-In March 2006, Carl Poston was suspended for two years by the NFLPA disciplinary committee after admitting that he had not read the contract of Washington Redskins' linebacker LaVar Arrington, which did not include an agreed upon $6.5 million bonus.
-Eventually, the Postons secured a six-year $40 million deal for Winslow, including a $16.5 million signing bonus.

 2004 leg injury

 Winslow was expected to give the Cleveland offense an immediate boost.
 Two games into his rookie season, however, he suffered a broken right fibula, which cost him $5.3 million in incentive bonuses.
 The injury kept him on the sidelines for the remainder of the year after having only recorded five catches for 50 yards.
 After two operations on the injured leg, Winslow made a complete recovery.

 2005 motorcycle accident

 On May 1, 2005, Winslow suffered another leg injury when he was thrown from his Suzuki GSX-R750 motorcycle while riding in the Cleveland suburb of Westlake.
 Winslow sustained a torn anterior cruciate ligament in his right knee and was placed on the "Physically Unable-to-Perform (Non Football Injury)" list for the 2005 season.
 Winslow later had a six-week staph infection that resulted from the injury.